rory81/growing_funds/README.md

 a) based on the previous list of standard and customized errors
 b) a few required fields were tested for the startprojectform with Travis for educational purposes.
 Tests are in the tests_forms.py
 c) 3 independent users made projects and made pledges.

+The zoom in functionality from mobile for the forms as well as the search bars is sometimes annoying, but most of the time it is actually handy.
+The users that tested it for me didn't have any trouble with it.
+However, the zoom function for the search bar in the datatable doesn't zoom out when the search is found.
+The users didn't see this as a bug because they seem to be used to pinching in and out, but should be investigated if there is another possibility.

 4. Check pagination:
 all datatables were checked to see if the pagination worked, even with different number of projects.